[Read time: 8 minutes]

 - Plan across all retail channels.
 If you neglect to do so, the best case is you are taking discount dollars out of your own pocket.
 Worst case, you lose the buy box to disruptive sellers.

 - Time your communication well.
-This year’s Prime Day is all about Lightning deals.
-You may not be in control of exactly when your product goes on sale.
+Prime Day 2022 was all about Lightning deals.
+If this holds course for Prime Day 2023, you may not be in control of exactly when your product goes on sale.

 - Get your loyal shoppers ready in advance.
-Use everything you have including your email list, your own .com and lean into your social channels.
+Use everything you have including your email list, your own dot com and lean into your social channels.

 - Optimize content to the hilt.
 The benefits will be amplified - Video increases sales by 58% and enhanced images increase sales by 45%.
 You will get traffic.
 Make sure you get the conversion.